stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/saveoptions/_index.md

 title: Aspose::Words::Saving::SaveOptions class
 linktitle: SaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::SaveOptions class.
+description: 'Aspose::Words::Saving::SaveOptions class.
 This is an abstract base class for classes that allow the user to specify additional options when saving a document into a particular format.
-To learn more, visit the  documentation article in C++.
+To learn more, visit the  documentation article in C++.'
 type: docs
 weight: 2900
 url: /cpp/aspose.words.saving/saveoptions/